thesassway/thesassway.com/source/intermediate/share-your-sass-with-sache-a-quick-guide.markdown

 Sass has really come a long way over the years!
 I’ve been an avid user of Sass since the days of the indented `:property value` syntax.
 One of the things that has always bothered me about Sass is that there has never been an easy way to find Sass libraries and extensions.
 Sure you can do a search on Google but there are no guarantees that you'll hit upon the right combination of keywords to reveal the right library for a particular purpose.

-That's why [Jarod Hardy](http://www.twitter.com/jaredhardy) and I set out to create a central place to find Sass extensions and tools.
+That's why [Jared Hardy](http://www.twitter.com/jaredhardy) and I set out to create a central place to find Sass extensions and tools.
 We're calling it [Sache](http://sache.in).
 Sache is an open-source hub for finding Sass and Compass tools for your next project.

 ## Sharing Sass tools